Zth (libzth)

 printf("%s\n", log.c_str());

 // Open the generated VCD file.
-Every fiber has two 'signals': the
+Every fiber has two 'signals': the schedule state of the

-// perf_mark() and perf_log() should show up there.
-Try to measure the
+// fiber, and a string with logs.
+The perf_mark() and perf_log() should show up there.
+Try

-// with the measured time interval.
+// the measured time interval.

 }

-void stack()
+static void stack()

 {